jfrobbins/blog/content/federation/20241219-what-is-a-distributed-social-network.md

 # What is a Distributed Social Network Anyway?

 Ah, the digital age - where our lives are increasingly woven into the fabric of the internet.
 But let's talk about a revolution, a shift away from the corporate giants that have, for too long, held our data, privacy, and freedoms hostage.
 I'm a Linux enthusiast, a FOSS advocate, and a firm believer in privacy and freedom.
-So, let's journey through the landscape of distributed social networks, where the spirit of the old identi.ca days lives on, and where your digital life doesn't have to be just another commodity.
+So, let's journey through the landscape of distributed social networks, where I'm reminiscent of the old identi.ca days, and where your digital life doesn't have to be just another commodity.

 ## The World of Centralization